EndoProMag.com

 For many Americans, the prospect of a colonoscopy is unnerving and patients often find comfort knowing sedation will make the procedure as simple as a brief nap.

-But as their study noted with a touch of understatement, “Patients … are not happy to have colonoscopies without sedation.”
-Patients may feel some pain and discomfort.
+“But as their study pointed out with a bit of understatement, ‘Patients… are not happy to have colonoscopies without sedation.”
+Patients are known to feel some pain.

 Source: UF HEALTH